UCNZ-SENG302-2018-Donaco/OrgaNZ/doc/test_manual.md

 Logging in as an admin and viewing clinicians given the option for admins to search for all clinicians.
 Logging in as a clinician only allows them to strictly see only their details.
 They cannot search for details about any other clinicians

-As an admin, they can change the details of the default admin `Bug found` - editing a non default clinician throws a bad request.
-Has now been fixed.
+As an admin, they can change the details of the default clinician

 ## Story 47